Yoctol/bottender/docs/advanced-guides-deployment.md

 In the following, you can see the necessary steps of Heroku Deployment:

-### Step 1: Create a Heroku Account & Download Heroku CLI
+### Step 1: Create a Heroku Account and Download Heroku CLI

 First, [sign up](https://www.heroku.com/) a Heroku account if you haven't, then download and install [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).

 > **Note:** For the full command list, please refer to Heroku's doc, [Heroku CLI Commands](https://devcenter.heroku.com/articles/heroku-cli).

-### Step 2: Heroku Login & Create a Heroku App
+### Step 2: Heroku Login and Create a Heroku App

 Before going further, make sure you have login your Heroku account by: